Gisela Bock

 Gisela Bock (28 July 1942 – 7 November 2025) was a German historian, a pioneer of history of women and gender.
-She taught at the Free University Berlin, the European University Institute in Florence, the University of Bielefeld and again in Berlin until 2007.
+She taught at the Free University Berlin, the European University Institute in Florence, Bielefeld University and again in Berlin until 2007.

 Life and career

 Bock was born in Karlsruhe on 28 July 1942.
 Her father was a physicist.
 She grew up in a small town where only few girls made an academic career.
 Her excellent grades in mathematics and physics at a secondary school for girls earned her a scholarship.
 She then spent time as an exchange student at a secondary school in California, during which she became interested in history as a science about people.
 She studied in Freiburg, and from 1967 in Berlin, besides history also philosophy, political science and musicology, taking part in the Kritische Universität in 1967 and lectures by Klaus Heinrich and of Wilhelm Berges who agreed to supervise her dissertation.
 She was part of the student organisation AStA.
 She studied further in Paris and Rome.
 She achieved her doctorate at the Free University Berlin (FU) in 1971, with a dissertation on early modern intellectual history in Italy, focusing on the philosopher Tommaso Campanella.
 She then taught at the Free University Berlin from 1971 to 1983.
 She also worked politically at the time, as one of the founders of the Autonomes Frauenzentrum Westberlin and translated a book by Mariarosa Dalla Costas and Selma James into German as "Die Macht der Frauen und der Umsturz der Gesellschaft", which became a bible of the autonomous women's movement.
-In 1976 she was among the organisers of the first Sommer University for women at the FU.
+In 1976, she was among the organisers of the first Sommer University for women at the FU.

-In the 1970s, Bock was active in the international campaign for "wages for/against housework".
+In the 1970s, Bock was active in the international campaign for "wages for/against housework", initiating the Berlin group (Lohn für Hausarbeit), which organized conferences and published in the monthly feminist magazine Courage from 1975 to 1979.
 She received a Kennedy fellowship at Harvard University in 1974/75.
 She attended, with around 2000 others, a formative event, the 1975 Berkshire Conference of Women Historians, where historians such as Gerda Lerner and Natalie Zemon Davis spoke.
 Bock became one of the pioneers in the emergence and establishment of "women and gender" history also in Germany.
 She founded with a few other women a Summer University in Berlin in 1976.